-A decade on from its release (we edited this post on 13/01/2018!), World of Goo has made its way to Steam, multiple games consoles (most recently it was bundled as a launch game on the Nintendo Switch), mobile, tablet, and everything else you can imagine.
+A decade on from its release, World of Goo has made its way to Steam, multiple games consoles (most recently it was bundled as a launch game on the Nintendo Switch), mobile, tablet, and everything else you can imagine.
 It’s brilliant – it hasn’t aged a bit and its ingenious nature has ensured it’s a total classic.

 World of Goo

 What you do in this game is manipulate, through gestures, the little blobs of goo all over your screen.
 You construct bridges to traverse weird environments, guiding the little gits towards salvation.

 As you progress, a really rather witty satire on capitalism and consumerism plays out in cut scenes, with everything made all surprisingly dramatic with a clever and brilliant soundtrack.

 This is, definitely, one of the best puzzle games in recent memory.
 It’s addictive, gosh darned fun to play, adorable, and excellent.